For years we’ve all been taught that the first step to creating content that ranks is to target keywords.

 They have designed it to help you create, publish, and report on your content by topic grouping.

-Another option is to use an LSI generator such as LSIGraph to identify keywords that are related to each other.
+Another option is to use Ubersuggest to identify keywords that are related to each other.

-It’s a free tool that will provide you with related keywords for whatever term you search.
+Ubersuggest is a free tool that will provide you with related keywords for whatever term you search.
+And best yet, it provides additional data, such as search volume, CPC, paid difficulty, and search difficulty.

 Finally, Google is always an option.